Breastfeeding and Pacifiers

 When is it okay to use a pacifier?

 that your baby does not replace your breast with the pacifier (this is called “nipple preference")

-If a baby starts to drink less from the mother's breasts, the mother's Prolactin levels will decrease and she will start to produce less milk.
+If a baby starts to drink less from the mother's breasts, the mother's Prolactin levels will decrease, and she will begin to produce less milk.

 Early and frequent stimulation of the breast, will ensure that the glandular cells in a mother's breast become fully developed.
 Pacifier-use may sometimes hamper this from occurring.